Adventure Time | Magic, swords and heartbreak

 Many of Adventure Time‘s dynamics, though, are inspired by the game Dungeons and Dragons.
 In an interview with the game’s official website, Ward said: “When I’m writing an episode it feels like I’m playing DnD with the characters.”
 A card game in the show, Card Wars, seems to be inspired by a real game as well: Magic: The Gathering.

 Adventure Time ended in 2018, after 10 seasons and 283 episodes.
 The series ended reiterating one of its big themes: reincarnation.
 In the final episode, Come Along With Me, a couple of adventurers named Shermy and Beth live in the Land of Ooo, many years later.
 They look and sound much like Finn and Jake and are speculated by fans to be their reincarnations.

 Shermy and Beth’s adventures do not yet have their own series, and it is unknown if they ever will.
 However, HBO Max produced Adventure Time: Distant Lands, a 4-episodes-long special.
-And while the last episode already aired, another 10-episodes-long series focusing on Fionna and Cake is into production.
+And while the last episode already aired, another 10-episodes-long series focusing on Fionna and Cake is in production.
 Finn and Cake’s other versions, who already appeared in the original show, will be the protagonists.

 As the theme song says, “the fun will never end”.
-Children and adults will be able to keep watching Adventure Time for a while, sharing characters, emotions and laughs.
+Children and adults will be able to keep watching Adventure Time for a while, sharing characters, emotions, and laughs.